Aliases for ADCYAP1 Gene

 GeneCards Summary for ADCYAP1 Gene

-ADCYAP1 (Adenylate Cyclase Activating Polypeptide 1 (Pituitary)) is a Protein Coding gene.
-Diseases associated with ADCYAP1 include post-traumatic stress disorder and chronic fatigue syndrome.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include receptor binding and neuropeptide hormone activity.
+ADCYAP1 (Adenylate Cyclase Activating Polypeptide 1) is a Protein Coding gene.
+Diseases associated with ADCYAP1 include Persian Gulf Syndrome and Sudden Infant Death Syndrome.
+Among its related pathways are Presynaptic function of Kainate receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and obsolete signal transducer activity, downstream of receptor.
 An important paralog of this gene is VIP.